 Biannual noise monitoring began at PKCT in September 2009.
-Since this time, monitoring results have been in compliance with the noise monitoring criteria set out in PKCT's EPL 1625 and Major Project Approval 08 0009.
+Since this time, monitoring results have been compliant with the noise monitoring criteria set out in PKCT's EPL 1625 and Major Project Approval 08 0009.

-By section 9.4 of PKCT's approved Noise Management Plan, if no exceedance of the criteria occurs for 6 years, noise monitoring will not be required to continue.
+By-section 9.4 of PKCT's approved Noise Management Plan, allowed that if no exceedance of the criteria occurs for 6 years, noise monitoring will not be required to continue.

-In August 2016, PKCT made a formal request to the DP&E to remove the requirement for biannual noise monitoring with the intent to undertake event based monitoring if noise concerns are raised.
+In August 2016, PKCT made a formal request to the DPI&E to remove the requirement for biannual noise monitoring with the intent to undertake event-based monitoring if noise concerns are raised.

 By letter dated 16th March 2017, PKCT received formal notification from the Department that biannual noise monitoring could be discontinued.
-Subsequently, there were no noise related complaints and PKCT undertook no noise monitoring surveys across the 2017/2018 reporting period.
+Subsequently, there were no noise related complaints and PKCT undertook no noise monitoring surveys across the 2019/2020 reporting period.

-5.1.2.2 Noise Monitoring Results and Compliance 2017/2018
+5.1.2.2 Noise Monitoring Results and Compliance 2019/2020